apify/crawlee/README.md

 apify run
 ```

-The default local storage directory is set to `./apify_storage` (using the `APIFY_LOCAL_EMULATION_DIR` environment variable),
+By default, the crawling data will be stored to the local storage directory at `./apify_storage`
-where all the crawling data will be stored.
+(using the `APIFY_LOCAL_STORAGE_DIR` environment variable).
 For example, the input JSON file for the actor is expected to be in the default key-value store
 in `./apify_storage/key_value_stores/default/INPUT.json`.

-With the CLI you can also easily deploy your code to Apify cloud by running:
+Now you can easily deploy your code to Apify cloud by running:

 ```bash
 apify login